-6.7.2.1 Comments from negative ballots
+6.6.2.1 Comments from Negative Ballots

-Comments from negative ballots related to the proposed standard shall be sent to the STC which developed the standard with a request for the STC to respond.
+Comments from negative ballots related to the proposed standard shall be sent to the STC that developed the standard with a request for the STC to respond.
 (Negative votes without comment are counted as abstentions and shall not be recirculated.)
 Responses from the STC may include, for example, such things as an explanation why the change requested is not technically correct or feasible, that the STC has already considered and rejected the idea, or the STC's decision that resolution of the comment be deferred to the next revision of the standard.
-STC approval of their response is by Simple decision.
+STC approval of their response is by Simple Decision.

-The STC could also choose to address the comment by revising the standard, in which case the standard would need to be approved again with new ballots by the STC, SSC, and CB.
+The STC can choose to address the comment by revising the standard and then approve the standard again with new ballots by the STC, SSC, and CB.

-6.7.2.2 Response from the STC
+6.6.2.2 Response from the STC

 The response from the STC shall be sent to the voter who submitted the negative comment.
-The voter shall be allowed maximum seven days to withdraw the comments and change his or her ballot to the affirmative based on the response.
-Negative votes shall not be changed or withdrawn without instructions from the voter to do so.
-The voter shall be notified of his or her right to appeal.
+The voter shall have a maximum of seven days to withdraw the comments and change their ballot to the affirmative based on the response.
+Negative votes shall not be changed or withdrawn without written instructions from the voter to do so.
+The unresolved negative voter shall be notified of their right to appeal in writing.

-6.7.2.3 If the voter does not change his or her ballot
+6.6.2.3 If the Voter Does Not Change Their Ballot

-If the voter does not change his or her ballot then the unresolved negative comments together with the STC's response shall be circulated to the CB to give them the opportunity to respond, reaffirm, or change their vote.
+If the negative voter does not change their ballot, then the unresolved negative comments together with the attempts at resolution shall be recirculated to the CB to give them the opportunity to respond, reaffirm, or change their vote.
 AHRI staff shall open a recirculation ballot.
 The question on the recirculation ballot shall be whether to approve the entire standard based on the unresolved objections with attempts at resolution.
 This recirculation ballot shall be conducted in the same manner as other CB ballots, with the exception that for any CB member who does not vote their vote from the original ballot shall be counted.

-6.7.2.4 The results of the recirculation ballot constitute the final decision
+6.6.2.4 The Results of the Recirculation Ballot Constitute the Final Decision

-The results of the recirculation ballot constitute the final decision of the Consensus Body.
+The results of the recirculation ballot constitute the final decision of the CB.
 If the ballot is approved AHRI staff shall submit the standard to ANSI to receive the ANS designation.
-If the ballot fails the standard retains the AHRI designation but may be returned to the STC to address any issues raised during the Consensus Body balloting.
+If the ballot fails, the standard retains the AHRI designation but may be returned to the STC to address any issues raised during the CB balloting.

-6.7.3 Substantive changes
+6.6.3 Substantive Changes